elixirschool/elixirschool/lessons/en/misc/poolboy.md

----
+%{
-version: 1.2.0
+  version: "1.2.0",
-title: Poolboy
+  title: "Poolboy",
----
+  excerpt: """
   You can easily exhaust your system resources if you do not limit the maximum number of concurrent processes that your program can spawn.
 [Poolboy](https://github.com/devinus/poolboy) is a widely used lightweight, generic pooling library for Erlang that addresses this issue.

-{% include toc.html %}
+  """
+}
+---

 ## Why use Poolboy?